0xumarkhatab/Treasure-Hunt/notes.md

-- do we store a plain number ? read by bots data is public
-- SHould we store keckkak256 of number , how will it work ? ✅
+- do we store a plain number ? read by bots data is public SHould we store keckkak256 of number , how will it work ? ✅
-- source of randomness ? block hash can be manipulated by miners , Chainlink VRFs?
 - Decision for valid moves - allow wrap around moves  ? ✅
 - Error as strings or Custom errors  ? ✅

+- Assembly for optimization ?
+- Variable packing
+- source of randomness ? block hash can be manipulated by miners , Chainlink VRFs?